leipzig/SandwichesWithSnakemake/README.md

 ```

 ### How do I tell Snakemake which list of kids to process as a command line argument?
-You can override config file settings on the commandline, but the best way to do this particular is to treat the processed file as a target and use a function that return a list of sandwiches as input.
+You can override config file settings on the commandline, but the best way to do tell Snakemake to really something is to treat the processed file as a sentinel target and use a function that return a list of sandwiches as input.

+This is easier if we maintain consistent naming conventions, i.e. we suffix lists as .List.txt.
+Our sentinel will be `Kid.List`.

 ```
-#Usage: snakemake -s Snakefile_Listfile_Argument KidList
+#Usage: snakemake -s Snakefile_Listfile_Argument Kid.List
 import os

 def get_sandwiches(wildcards):